DLR-RM/stable-baselines3/docs/guide/custom_env.rst

 .. note::
-	If you are using images as input, the input values must be in [0, 255] and ``np.uint8`` as the observation is normalized (dividing by 255 to have values in [0, 1]) when using CNN policies.
+	If you are using images as input, the observation must be of type ``np.uint8`` and be contained in [0, 255] is normalized (dividing by 255 to have values in [0, 1]) when using CNN policies.
 Images can be either channel-first or channel-last.